Coverage and reimbursement

 What is the diabetes program?

-In 1994, a mandatory diabetes program was legislated by New York State.
-The mandate states that all basic health carriers must cover all drugs, ancillary devices and have a diabetes management educational program for all patients.
 Since the Welfare Fund supplements your basic city health plan, it was no longer necessary for the Fund to cover these items.

 The Welfare Fund has instituted a procedure to reimburse you for the difference in drug copayments between your basic health carrier and the UFT Welfare Fund.